hackclub/hackclub/workshops/splatter_paint/README.md

 ## Hacking
 However, your journey is far from over.
 There are endless directions you can take this project in.
 Here are a few suggestions.

 1. If you want to increase the distance between each circle, you can add `tool.fixed distance = SOME_NUMBER` to the top of your `script.js` file.
 This will fire the event after your cursor has moved every `SOME_NUMBER`px instead of every time your mouse moves.
+You can set it to fixed number, or you can make it random!
 2. If rainbows are too predictable for you, you can set the hue to a random number between 0 and 360 (remember, this covers every color on the HSB system)
 3. Who says your canvas has to be white?
 Try setting the background color of your website to something custom, and/or change it every time a new circle is created.
 4. Who says you have to draw circles?
 Try drawing a random mix of circles, ovals of random lengths and widths, and other shapes.